adarlan/eks-lab/README.md

 ### 2. Cloud Setup 🌥️

-This repository is organized into multiple modules, each with its own independent Terraform configuration.
+This repository is organized into multiple modules, each with its own independent configuration.
 Among them, `cloud-setup` is a foundational module.
 While it doesn’t provision the cluster infrastructure or deploy workloads, it establishes the necessary integrations between AWS, GitHub, and HCP Terraform, ensuring that all other modules have the required configurations, credentials, and permissions to function correctly.

 It provisions: